 Prudent provision (MRP) is made annually for the repayment of debt relating to capital expenditure financed by borrowing or credit arrangements.
-The amount charged is determined having regard to the relevant statutory requirements and related guidance on MRP issued by DCLG.
+The amount charged is determined having regard to the relevant statutory requirements and related guidance on MRP issued by MHCLG.

-The recovery of any MRP that has been overcharged in previous years will be effected by taking an MRP holiday in full or in part against future years' charges that would otherwise have been made.
+In 2014/15 the Council carried out a review of historic MRP payments made, indicating a significant overpayment, that has since been recovered via an annual MRP holiday (in line with the CIPFA Prudential Code & MRP Guidance).
+The recovery of any MRP that had been overcharged in previous years will be effected by taking an MRP holiday in full or in part against future years' charges that would otherwise have been made.
 The MRP holiday will be taken in such a way as to ensure that the total MRP after taking the holiday will not be less than zero in any financial year.
+Following the introduction of the revised CIPFA Prudential Code 2018/19 and CIPFA Treasury Management Code of Practice it is no longer permissible for the Council to calculate new MRP overpayments in relation to historical transactions, however it can continue to realign the existing overpayment as the new code is not to be applied retrospectively.